LIST: How to Cover Your Ass If You Haven’t Started Preparing Your Turkey Yet

 PRETEND TO HAVE RECENTLY CONVERTED TO VEGANISM: We secretly think that newly-minted vegan Al Gore made this choice as a way to spare his family from cooking a turkey this year.
 Sure, you might make your relatives hate you for springing Surprise Tofurkey on them, but if that’s a better option than making a subpar turkey, well…you really need to re-evaluate your life.

-While you do that, here’s the New York Times’s Vegetarian Thanksgiving 2013 database to cover your ass.
+While you do that, here are some <em>New York Times-approved vegetarian Thanksgiving recipes to cover your ass.

 GET SOMEONE TO DELIVER A COOKED TURKEY: This will require some searching, finagling, begging, and maybe the promise of sexual favors to various caterers in your area, depending on if they’re able to fit you in at the last minute.
 But it might allow you to retain your external pride and the approval of your family.
 (On the inside, of course, you are dying.)